NullSleep/FizzBuzzGameTDD/README.md

 It's important to run the tests, and see them failing.
 Otherwise when writing the code to get the test passing, we can't know if we are getting a false positive.

 Only write code needed to get the tests passing -- nothing more.
 If the current tests don't cover all the functionality that you want from the function, class or app the answer is simple: Write more tests.

+The 4 stages in a TDD cycle:
+1. RED: Write a test, and watch it fail.
+2. GREEN: Write just enough code to make your test pass.
+3. REFACTOR: Clean up existing code.
+4. Repeat the cycle until you have an app.